maciti/maciti.github.io/_posts/2017-05-14-example-of-use-of-private-class.markdown

 ---
 layout: default
 comments: true
-title:  "A simple example of use of a private class in c-sharp"
+title:  "A simple example of use of a private class in C#"
 date:   2017-05-14 19:55:01 +0100
 categories: c-sharp
-description: "A simple example of use of a private class in c-sharp"
+description: "A simple example of use of a private class in C#"
 ---
-# [](#header-1)Private class example C-sharp
+# [](#header-1)Private class example C#

-A simple example of use of a private class in c-sharp
+A simple example of use of a private class in C#

 {% highlight csharp %}